 1. Structured Interview

 It is the traditional form of an interview.
-Preset standardized questions are asked from the interviewee and are the same for all the candidates.
+Preset standardized questions are asked of the interviewee and are the same for all the candidates.

 2. Unstructured Interview